ZeonSky/Imbalanced-Data/README.md

 # Imbalanced-Data
-A collection of solution for imbalanced data
+A Collection of Methods for Dealing with Imbalanced Data